Kreuzfeuer/microservices-reader-notes/README.md

 2) Book search service - a service for using an external API with a connection to Goodreads.com.
 I am using [this API](https://rapidapi.com/roftcomp-laGmBwlWLm/api/hapi-books).
 3) Notification service - "mock" of a real email sender service.

+### How to test this application
+Unfortunately, I'm still working on the KeyCloak integration because I don't want you to have to use Postman Interceptor for testing, and I don't want to develop the frontend for the application just yet.